stfc/cloud-docs/source/howto/ManuallyUpdateSLAndCentosVMs.rst

 ======================================================================
-Forcibly update Scientific Linux and Centos Virtual Machines
+Manually update Scientific Linux and Centos Virtual Machines
 ======================================================================

 When using our provided Scientific Linux or Centos images you may occasionally find that you get an error that a repository cannot be found when installing a package.